CausticKirbyZ/cryprompt/README.md

 # Development

 ## ToDo:
+* UPDATE AND DOCUMENT!!!!!! (fix crystal docs) cuz i will come back later and go what was i doing....
-* the code is fairly messy.. should be cleaned up
+* The code is fairly messy.. should be cleaned up
-* hitting tab will autocomplete if only 1 suggestion exists
+* ~~hitting tab will autocomplete if only 1 suggestion exists~~
-* expose some options to change the autoprompt box color
+* expose some options to change the autoprompt box color (also address the colored text issues...)
-* refactor the autocomplete class to use escape codes for faster/easier cursor management
+* ~~refactor the autocomplete class to use escape codes for faster/easier cursor management~~
+* move methods that dont need to be exposed to private
+* ~~do some sort of window size detection so no suggestions are shown unless there is appropriate window size~~ (mostly... could be better but does work)
+* windows compatability?? (would probably need to write a different get_char function based on the WM_SYSKEYDOWN function?) will wait on crystal to support windows?

 ## Bugs:
-* pasting with multiple lines is broken.
+* pasting with multiple lines is broken. - not sure how to fix...
-* colored prompts will break the location of the cursor apearance... need to fix that
+* colored prompts will break the location of the cursor apearance due to color codes taking string space... need to fix that

 ## Contributing